Grilled Corn on the Cob with Maple Cayenne Butter

 - Canola oil for grilling

 In a bowl, mix together the butter and maple syrup with a wooden spoon.
 Finely grate the zest from the lemon into the bowl.
 Halve the lemon and squeeze the juice from one half into the bowl (reserve the remaining half for another use).
 Mix well.
 Add a pinch each of cayenne pepper, salt and black pepper, and stir to blend.
-Taste and adjust the seasonings.
-Spoon the butter mixture onto a piece of plastic wrap and form it into a log about 1 1/2 inches in diameter.
+Spoon the butter mixture onto a piece of plastic wrap and form it into a log about 1 1/2 inches (4 cm) in diameter.
 Wrap the log tightly with the plastic wrap and refrigerate it until firm, about 1 hour.

 About 15 minutes before you plan to serve the corn, prepare a hot fire in a grill.

 Transfer the corn ears to a warmed serving platter.
+Pull back the husks and remove or, if desired, leave on for a more rustic effect.
 Cut slices of butter from the log and place 1 slice on top of each ear, letting the butter melt and then spreading it over the corn, coating all sides.
-Serve immediately.
-Pass the remaining maple-cayenne butter at the table.
+Garnish with basil and serve immediately, passing the remaining maple-cayenne butter at the table.
 Serves 4.